 Acupuncturist Chapel Hill, NC

-Pinched nerve, or radiculopathy is a serious health condition that can be helped by acupuncture.
+Pinched nerve, or radiculopathy is a serious health condition that can be helped by acupuncture for pinched nerves.
 Pinched nerves occur when too much pressure is applied to a nerve by surrounding tissues resulting in pain.
 Symptoms vary in intensity and location depending on which nerve(s) are injured.
 The pain signal is an indicator that a problem exists somewhere along the nerve pathway that requires attention.
 Acupuncture therapy is an ages old treatment that can help get to the root cause of the problem to reduce pain naturally without side effects, gently and effectively.

 A pinched nerve occurs when too much compression is applied to a nerve by surrounding tissues.
 In some cases, such as a herniated disc, this pressure can come from bone or cartilage.
 Injured or irritated muscles or tendons that are inflamed can also cause pinching of nerves such as in carpal tunnel syndrome.
 Whatever the cause, proper treatment is essential to keep the body and nervous system functioning at its full capacity.